Jean Harris: Death

-Cultural references
+In media

 Harris' story was told by Diana Trilling in the 1982 book Mrs. Harris, and by the journalist Shana Alexander in the 1983 book Very Much a Lady: The Untold Story of Jean Harris and Dr. Herman Tarnower.

 Harris' murder trial was depicted in the 1981 made-for-television movie The People vs. Jean Harris.
 She was portrayed by Ellen Burstyn, who was nominated for an Emmy Award and a Golden Globe Award for the performance.
-Burstyn was later nominated for another Emmy for a cameo role as one of Tarnower's former lovers in Mrs. Harris, a 2005 movie in which Annette Bening played Jean Harris.
-The 2005 film, by HBO Films, depicts Harris' relationship with Tarnower from beginning to end, including the trial.
-Ben Kingsley starred opposite Bening as Tarnower.
-Bening and Kingsley received Emmy and Golden Globe nominations for the film.
+Burstyn was later nominated for another Emmy for a cameo role as one of Tarnower's former lovers in Mrs. Harris, a HBO film in which Annette Bening and Ben Kingsley played Harris and Tarnower.
+The 2005 film shows Harris' relationship with Tarnower from beginning to end, including the trial.
+Bening and Kingsley both received Emmy and Golden Globe nominations.

 In the 1995 movie Dolores Claiborne, the journalist daughter Jennifer Jason Leigh asks her mother, Kathy Bates, why she killed her husband.
 The daughter then excuses herself by saying, "Don't feel too bad, Ma.
 I asked Jean Harris the same thing once."

 In the 1997 Seinfeld episode "The Summer of George", Raquel Welch plays herself portraying Harris in a fictional Tony Award-winning musical about the murders called Scarsdale Surprise.

 Harris and Tarnower are referenced in Christine Lavin's song "Cold Pizza for Breakfast".

+In Nora Ephron’s 2006 essay collection I Feel Bad About My Neck, Ephron mentions attending a lunch at Le Cirque in honor of Harris the week of her release from prison.

 The October 4, 2013, episode of the show Deadly Women tells Harris' story from when she met Tarnower to when she killed him.
 The episode is called "Vengeance".
+A 2016 episode of Murder Made Me Famous tells the same story.
+That episode is called "Jean Harris".

 The Sophia Smith Collection at Smith College in Northampton, Massachusetts, has a collection of Harris' records.

-Barbara Walters did several interviews with Harris over the years, on November 16, 2015, Walters aired an episode on American Scandals called "Jean Harris: The Headmistress Murderer".
+Barbara Walters did several interviews with Harris over the years.
+On November 16, 2015, Walters aired an episode on American Scandals called "Jean Harris: The Headmistress Murderer".